nesi/app-manage/Readme.md

     app-manage -v import-modules -t Auckland/pan -i /share/apps/Modules/modulefiles/Apps --ensure-tags app[,otherTag]
     app-manage -v import-modules -t Auckland/pan -i /share/apps/Modules/modulefiles/Compilers --ensure-tags compiler[,otherTag]

+### delete modules that are in the application repository but not in the modules folder (anymore)

+    app-manage -v import-modules -t Auckland/pan -i /share/apps/Modules/modulefiles/Apps --sync

+This will delete all the modules under '<application>/modules/Auckland/pan' for which no equivalent in the modules folder exists.
+If the modules folder is empty, all modules will be deleted.
+If no folder for an application exists in the module folder, nothing will be deleted.

 ## Generate documentation